 The group has recently finished the design and implementation of a custom made ultra-high vacuum chamber with a base pressure of 3*10-8 torr.
 This instrument will be used to do physical vapor deposition of Se.

-The group is working on completing a second UHV chamber, with a base pressure on the order of 10^-7 torr, for use exclusively with organic compounds.
+The group built a second UHV chamber, with a base pressure on the order of 10^-7 torr, for use exclusively with organic compounds.
 The chamber includes two evaporators for doing co-depositions, a QCM for monitoring the rate, as well as arms at 70 degrees allowing for in situ ellipsometry.
 Once complete, the lid will have three samples stages with separate temperature controls, allowing for deposition of temperature gradient samples.

 Wet Chemistry Lab: